Aftaputra/Microscope-OF/webapp/src/components/modalComponents/calibrationWizardComponents/README.md

 ### The single step task component

-For simple tasks with only one step there is no need to make both a specific task component instead `singleStepTask.vue` can be used, the step component can be supplied as a prop.
+For simple tasks with only one step there is no need to make both a specific task component.
+Instead `singleStepTask.vue` can be used, the step component can be supplied as a prop.

 This is used in the main wizard to create the welcome screen and the final page.